krishnakala987-byte/terraform-mastery-journey/Day-2/README.md

 # Terraform AWS Infrastructure Project (End-to-End)

 ## Overview

 This project demonstrates how to build, manage, troubleshoot, and clean up real AWS infrastructure using Terraform.

-It covers the **complete DevOps lifecycle**:
+It covers the complete DevOps lifecycle:

-> Provision → Configure → Debug → Verify → Destroy
+Provision → Configure → Debug → Verify → Destroy

-The goal was not just to “make it work”, but to understand **how Terraform behaves in real-world scenarios**.
+The goal was not just to make it work, but to understand how Terraform behaves in real-world scenarios.

 ---